Last updated on January 3rd, 2026 at 01:20 pm

 Fixed minor bugs.

-DRAGON QUEST V Reviews
+Get DRAGON QUEST V on App Store

 The joy of these vintage RPG games is how well they adapt to the iPhone for easy play.
 This is arguably one of the best of the dragon quest series and definitely one of the better more personable storylines.
 Such a vast world to uncover, and theres plenty of bonus material once the game is beaten to keep you busy for hours.
-Best RPG game we’ve played on the iPhone yet.
+Best RPG game Ive played on the iPhone yet.

 Great game, great story.
 Its in app form though and needs a quick save option.